ory/dockertest/README.md

 ## Usage in tests

 It is a good idea to start up the container only once when running tests.
-You can achieve this for example by doing:
+To achieve this for example:

 ```go